textX/Arpeggio/docs/troubleshooting.md

 again in the same spot of the input string.

-Although, there are techniques to handle left-recursion in top-down parsers automatically, Arpeggio does not implements them and a classic approach of [removing left recursion](https://en.wikipedia.org/wiki/Left_recursion#Removing_left_recursion) must be used.
+Although, there are techniques to handle left-recursion in top-down parsers automatically, Arpeggio does not implement them and a classic approach of [removing left recursion](https://en.wikipedia.org/wiki/Left_recursion#Removing_left_recursion) must be used.